PayClearly/wfs_app_handoff/Readme.md

 Client-facing code is stored in src.
 Shared view components, state, and client API are located in `components/`, `store/`, and `api/`, respectively.
 Other shared code is are located top-level in `src/`.
 App-specific code, such as: configs, style-sheets, and the entry-point, is located in `apps/`.

 ## Setup & Installation
-Steps to setup the PayClearly APP development environment.
+Steps to setup the APP development environment.

 1. Make sure you are running node 16.15.0, this is the node version that runs on Google's cloud functions